AY2526S1-CS2103T-T12-3/tp/docs/UserGuide.md

 ### Removing a role from a member : `delete-role`

 Removes a role from a member.
+User can delete multiple roles at once.

-Format: `delete-role INDEX r/ROLE`
+Format: `delete-role INDEX r/ROLE...`

 - User has to either run `list` command or `list-sc-members sc/SUBCOMMITTEE` command first to display members.